mchav/mchav.github.io/_posts/2016-12-31-functional-inheritance-in-android.md

 ### Using delegators to mimick objects

 But the more general case still stands.
 What if we have full calling power over the class and we need to subclass it?
-I argue that an object in OO is just than a collection of functions with some internal state which we can mimick with [records](http://learnyouahaskell.com/making-our-own-types-and-typeclasses) and [closures](https://simple.wikipedia.org/wiki/Closure_(computer_science)).
-Of course we can use type classes and the like to give a lose notion of inheritance but at this point I'm not to concerned with the general proble of inheritance - only subclassing some API methods and making the subclassing general enough to work with most user needs.
+I argue that an object in OO is just a collection of functions with some internal state which we can mimick with [records](http://learnyouahaskell.com/making-our-own-types-and-typeclasses) and [closures](https://simple.wikipedia.org/wiki/Closure_(computer_science)).
+Of course we can use type classes and the like to give a loose notion of inheritance but at this point I'm not too concerned with the general problem of inheritance - only subclassing some API methods and making the subclassing general enough to work with most user needs.

-Here is how you provide create objects using records and closures.
+Here is how you create objects using records and closures.

 Having records of functions to represent virtual methods (in the API I call these records delegators) turns out to be a pretty powerful mechanism I'll give the example of using Fragments in Android.
 Suppose I need to define a subclass of `Fragment` that overrides some methods and I control when and how Fragments are constructed.
 I can define a top level function that assigns each record field to a function and then makes the object using that delegator.
 This is how it looks in the `Fragment` class.